View on GitHub

 6. Potential evaporation

-The data support a wide variety of web services the ORMGP offers where knowledge of past climactic conditions have a direct causal link to other monitored phenomena.
-All data sources can be found here.
+The data support a wide variety of web services offered by the ORMGP where knowledge of past climactic conditions have a direct causal link to other monitored phenomena.

 Data types

-The types of time-series data hosted in FEWS are described as such:
+The types of time-series data hosted in FEWS are described as:

-2. Vector data — There data come in a distributed (i.e., raster) form, and thus may not require further interpolation.
+2. Vector data — These data come in a distributed (i.e., raster) form, and thus may not require further interpolation.
 This data format is relatively new given reduced technological constraints and have yet to make significant gains in practice.
 More and more open international sources offer such data, free of charge.
-Difficulties with the data are it’s management, as they do not lend themselves well to standard “normalized” database schemas.
+Difficulties with the data are its management, as they do not lend themselves well to standard (i.e., “normalized”) database schemas.
 FEWS, on the other hand, is especially tailored to handle and manipulate vector data.

 ORMGP-FEWS sample